mehulagg/gitlab/doc/user/project/merge_requests/code_quality.md

   - Include a trailing slash (`/`).
   - Not include a protocol prefix, such as `https://`.

+This example is specific to GitLab CodeQuality.
+For more general instructions on how to configure DinD with a registry mirror, see the relevant [documentation](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#enable-registry-mirror-for-dockerdind-service).

 ## Configuring jobs using variables

 The Code Quality job supports environment variables that users can set to